 Fjäll is the Scandinavian word for the mountains above the Arctic circle and they are mostly covered with snow even in the summer.
-Today, alas, that spectacular view is no more.
+Today, alas, that spectacular view into Norway is no more.
 A lot of the snow has melted and even the glacier at the peak is not nearly as wide or as high as it was in my day.
 The peak glacier, now called the ‘comb’, because of the sharp ridge in the center, was also at the time much flatter and I can’t believe anybody felt insecure when walking up the last 50 meters or so.

 Also, the way I remember it, it was not really considered a feat to climb Kebnekajse even on the eastern path.
 But it seems to have become so.
 Things must have changed since that long-ago time.
 For one thing people are now linked together by rope, which we were not.
 As far as I know though, nothing has really changed, aside from the glacier at the peak, which has now become a sharp comb.
 Also, I have of course no idea how the deep cracks in the Björling glacier have fared.
 Have they maybe filled up with melting ice and snow?
 They were quite impressive in my days.

 Kebnekajse is far above the Arctic circle and the scenery does not even remotely resemble the green Alpine mountainsides in the summer.
 Here we were in an Arctic landscape and there was snow and ice to be seen all around from the peak of Kebnekajse on that exceptionally sunny day.